The Ten Most Popular Holiday Cottage Amenities

 What isn’t said, but I suspect also holds, is that you have to offer these facilities properly – to the very best standard you can.
 There’s an influential, psychological difference between low-cost 2-ply loo rolls and something a little thicker and more velvety.

-Sharp knives and plenty of utensils make cooking pleasure at 2 Putsborough, a luxurious holiday apartment in Woolacombe.
+Sharp knives and plenty of utensils make cooking a pleasure at 2 Putsborough, a luxurious holiday apartment in Woolacombe.

 Up your standards a little.